nvanlaerebeke/ApiBase/docs/70_AutoMapper.md

 A model/entity for example should never be used as response object.

 To make this process easier `AutoMapper` was used.
-If 70% or more of two objects match it properties it is best to automate the process.
+If 70% or more of two objects match it properties it is best to automate the process of converting one into the other.
 An example of the `WeatherForecast` classes in the Sample API.

 The API contacts class: